GeoscienceAustralia/PyRate/pbs/README.rst

 Running Batch Jobs
 ------------------

-in the ``pbs`` subfolder of the ``PyRate`` repo there are some example scripts to assist launching batch jobs over multiple nodes with PBS.
+An example script to assist launching batch jobs over multiple nodes with PBS at the bottom of this ``readme``.

 Batch testing
 ~~~~~~~~~~~~~